 Collaborative Assessment: My goal for the first two to three sessions is to listen to what prompted you to contact me, and to learn about you, what’s troubling you, what you’ve tried, and what you are hoping for in coming to see me.

-Feedback and Goal-Setting: Usually by the end of three sessions, I’ll share some of what I’m hearing and understanding and ask for your feedback.
+Feedback and Goal-Setting: Usually by the end of three sessions, I’ll share what I’m hearing and ask for your feedback.
 I’ll be clear about how I work and what I think may be effective and important in your situation.
 If working together seems like a good fit, we’ll set a contract for therapy – so we know what you’re working on and how I’ll accompany you.

 Getting to Work: You’ll attend regularly scheduled sessions with periodic check-ins about how you’re experiencing therapy and making adjustments as you work on those goals dearest to your heart.
 While we mostly talk together, I may also recommend you add some new tools that can help you work more effectively with challenging thoughts, strong feelings, and body sensations.
 I might recommend reading or music or a movie that may enhance your experience and help you meet your goals.

 Ending: Over time, many clients experience greater understanding and compassion for themselves.
 They learn new ways of seeing their challenges and find more effective ways of being with themselves and others.
 Sessions may be spaced further apart.
 Sometimes we may formally end, celebrating what growth has taken place and saying goodbye.
 Sometimes people just want to leave the door open for future sessions.
 No matter how therapy ends, if we have worked well together, you can always re-contact me for a refresher session or to do another round of therapy sessions when something new arises in your life.